 Not wanting an “F,” I started to attend class, realizing I needed to do this in order to pass Cal II, which focuses on integral calculus.
 A test was coming up.
 In class, the professor handed out a sheet of integration formulas, and told us to memorize them.

-I read the sheet of integration formulas, hoping to find patterns that would let them learn them my way, rather than using brute-force memorization-by-drill.
+I read the sheet of integration formulas, hoping to find patterns that would let me learn them my way, rather than using brute-force memorization-by-drill.
 Since I had been skipping class, I saw no such patterns.
 All of a sudden, I realized I was in a new situation, for me: mathematics suddenly was not fun anymore.
 My “figure it out on the fly” method, which is based on understanding, rather than memorization, had stopped working.

 A few weeks and a failed test later, I began to doubt I would pass, and tried to drop the class.
 This is how I learned of the existence of drop dates for college classes, but I learned it too late: I was already past the drop date.

 I did not want an F, especially in a math class.
 Out of other options, I started drilling and memorizing, hated every minute of it, but did manage to bring my grade up — to the only “D” I have on any college transcript.
 Disgusted by this experience, I ended up dropping out of college, dropped back in later, dropped out again, re-dropped back in at a different university, and ended up changing my major to history, before finally completing my B.A. in “only” seven years.
 I didn’t take another math class until after attempting to do student teaching, post-graduation . . . in social studies, with my primary way of explaining anything being to reduce it to an equation, since equations make sense.
-This did not go well, so, while working on an M.A. (also in history) at yet a third college, I took lots of science and math classes, on the side, to add additional teaching-certification areas in subjects where using equations to explain things is far more appropriate and effective.
+This did not go well, so, while working on an M.A. (also in history) at a third college, I took lots of science and math classes, on the side, to add additional teaching-certification areas in subjects where using equations to explain things is far more appropriate, and effective.
 This required taking more classes full of stuff I already knew, such as College Algebra and Trigonometry, so I took them by correspondence (to avoid having to endure lectures over things I already knew), back in the days when this required the use of lots of postage stamps — but no memorization.
 To this day, I would rather pay for a hundred postage stamps than deliberately memorize something.

 In case you’re wondering how a teacher can function like this, I will explain.
 Take, for example, the issue of knowing students’ names.
 Is this important?
 Yes!
 For teaching high school students, learning the names of every student is absolutely essential, as was quite evident from student teaching.
 However, I do this important task by learning something else about each student — how they prefer to learn, for example, or something they intensely like, or dislike — at which point memorization of the student’s name becomes automatic for me.
 It’s only conscious, deliberate memorization-by-drill that bothers me, not “auto-memorization,” also known as actually understanding something, or, in the case of any student, learning something about someone.